aziontech/azion-console-kit/.github/PULL_REQUEST_TEMPLATE/bug.md

 ## Bug fix

-### Explain what was fixed and the correct behavior
+### Explain what was fixed and the correct behavior.

 ### Does this PR introduce UI changes?
 Add a video or screenshots here.